badsyntax/vscode-spotless-gradle/README.md

 ### Enabling Spotless

 Spotless formatting & diagnostics are _disabled by default_.
-Change the settings to adjust this behaviour:
+Change the settings to adjust this behavior:

 ```json
 {